 canShoot = false;

-// Spawn a laser at the player's position
+// Instantiate (clone) the laser prefab at the player's position

 Instantiate(laser, transform.position, transform.rotation);